 The Kissmetrics data model is comprised of three components: people, events, and properties.
 Understanding these concepts is vital to being able to analyze the data you are collecting.
 A person is our representation of a user visiting your site.
 A person can perform events.
 And properties help describe both events and people.

 People are the visitors on your sites.
 A person in Kissmetrics represents the physical person behind the computer that came to view your blog, website or app.

-Traits are passed as key-value pairs.
+Properties are passed as key-value pairs.

-The customer's unique identifier
+the customer's unique identifier

 When a link directing to your site is using UTM parameters